 Ph.D. students in English may choose a concentration in American Studies, involving a transdisciplinary approach.
 Students will work closely with a faculty advisor in the Department of English to pursue an intellectually unified course of study that will include seminars offered in the Department of English as well as seminars cross-listed with participating CGU departments and The Claremont Colleges.
-A minimum of four seminars should be taken in English, and a minimum of two seminars in other disciplines.
-Interested students should discuss this concentration with Professor Wendy Martin.
+For detailed requirements, information, and policies regarding this concentration, please review the CGU Bulletin and the English Department Handbook.

 Early Modern Studies

 The Early Modern Studies concentration encompasses study in the disciplines of English, History, and Philosophy, while retaining disciplinary focus in one of those fields.

 For master’s students, this discrete course of study complements coursework in archival and museum studies and/or prepares students for application to doctoral programs in early modern, Renaissance, or Reformation Literature, History, or Philosophy.